Historical and Folklore Museum of Nikiti

 The folklore collection of the museum includes approximately 1500 objects, donated during the last 20 years by the inhabitants of Nikiti…Read More

-Afytos is a small seaside village on the Kassandra peninsula of Halkidiki and has been officially declared a traditional settlement.
-It is about 75 km from Thessaloniki and 21 km from Nea Moudania.
+Located on the Kassandra peninsula of Halkidiki, Afytos is a tiny beach town that has been classified a traditional settlement.
+It’s roughly 75 miles from Thessaloniki and little over 21 miles from Nea Moudania, Greece.

 Special thanks to Prof Vlasis Vlasidis and Macedonian Heritage